event-engine/docs/docs/tutorial/part_II.md

 all state changes in a series of domain events.
 These domain events are yielded by aggregate methods and stored in an event store managed by Event Engine.
 The series of events can then be used to calculate the current state of an aggregate.
-We will see that in action in a later part of the tutorial and get a better understanding of the technique when we add more use cases to the application.
+We will see that in action in a later part of the tutorial and get a better understanding of the technique when we add more use cases.

 For now let's add the first domain event in `src/Domain/Api/Event`: